maniaplanet/script-xmlrpc/XmlRpcListing.md

-			"shooter": "ShooterLogin", //< Login of the player who eliminated the victim "victim": "VictimLogin", //< Login of the player who got eliminated "weapon": 2, //< Id of the weapon [1-Laser, 2-Rocket, 3-Nucleus, 5-Arrow] "shooterposition": { "x": 19.3, "y": 9.3", "z": 59.9 }, //< Position of the shooter when the victim is eliminated "victimposition": { "x": 87.6, "y": 10.0, "z": 84.5 } //< Position of the victim when he's eliminated }"
+			"shooter": "ShooterLogin", //< Login of the player who eliminated the victim "victim": "VictimLogin", //< Login of the player who got eliminated "weapon": 2, //< Id of the weapon [1-Laser, 2-Rocket, 3-Nucleus, 5-Arrow] "distance": 65.948, //< Distance between the victim and the shooter at the time of the elimination "shooterposition": { "x": 19.3, "y": 9.3", "z": 59.9 }, //< Position of the shooter when the victim is eliminated "victimposition": { "x": 87.6, "y": 10.0, "z": 84.5 } //< Position of the victim when he's eliminated }"